Daxst/Network-Privacy-and-Control/README.md

 *   **Mesh Network Deployment:** Two state-of-the-art network devices were installed to create a robust mesh network, ensuring optimal coverage throughout the home and overcoming physical barriers.

 *   **Proactive Segmentation and Security:** Multiple segmented networks (2.4/5 GHz, an isolated network for IoT) were created to improve security and performance.
 WPA3 was implemented, ports were closed to reduce the attack surface, and NextDNS was integrated for network-level DNS filtering (blocking ads, trackers, and malicious domains).
+For total control, NextDNS was integrated at the router level, which allowed for centralized DNS filtering for the entire network.
+This measure not only blocks ads and malware by default for all connected devices, but also offers a unified log of DNS traffic.
+Additionally, the future implementation of Tailscale was planned to offer secure remote access to homelab services without the need to open ports, thus mitigating a critical security risk

 *   **Homelab Isolation:** A dedicated and isolated network segment was established for the homelab environment, minimizing the risk of exposure and protecting the main network.